axonemeorg/papaya/README.md

 ## Services

-### App
+### Client
-This is the frontend for Zisk.
+This is the web frontend for Zisk.
 Core dependencies include:
  - PouchDB
  - React
  - Material-UI